 Regarding the acquisition of control of a part of an undertaking, the Commission looks separately at each of the category of assets acquired and examines whether, despite the fact that they may have been acquired by different legal acts, they constitute a single unitary transaction.
-In this context, apart from tangible (eg, inventory) or intangible (eg, goodwill) assets transferred, it has considered in a 2013 decision as part of an acquired business, the right of the acquiring undertaking to use the premises where the target business was carried out by virtue of a lease agreement of a 12-year duration concluded with the owner of the premises.
+Furthermore, it considers the acquisition of control over assets as a concentration if those assets constitute a business to which a turnover can be attributed.
+It has found that this occurs in cases where the assets include, for example, installations, stock, goodwill, operation licence, intangible assets and are combined with a transfer of personnel.
+In the same context, in a 2013 decision, it has considered as part of an acquired business, apart from the tangible (eg, inventory) and intangible (eg, goodwill) assets transferred, the right of the acquiring undertaking to use the premises where the target business was carried out by virtue of a lease agreement of a 12-year duration concluded with the owner of the premises.